rrovetto/How-To-Build-a-Top-level-Ontology/Generic Concepts/README.md

 Some generic or abstract concepts relevant for creating highly abstract/generic ontologies include the following.
 We can identity or discover these by introspecting and reflecting on natural language:
 * what are some of the most generic words?
 * what are some words that can be applied to various things (e.g. 'thing')?

+Sample of highly generic terms
 * space
 * time
 * space-time